pyeventsourcing/eventsourcing-eventstoredb/README.md

 })
 ```

-In case you are running against a cluster, or want to use SSL/TLS certificates,
+*NB: SSL/TLS not yet supported:* In case you are running against a cluster, or want to use SSL/TLS certificates,
 you can specify these things in the URI.

 ```